nick-altland/OperationGreenThumb/README.md

 # CS121-FinalProject-OGT
 Operation Green Thumb.
-121 final project repository for Nick and Chloe
+Final project repository for Nick and Chloe

+This repository holds the code that we ran both on our raspberry pi and on our computers to control and track the irrigation system we designed.